 Luckily, there are many ways to manage multiple WordPress sites that help you save time including tools, plugins, and WordPress Multisite installation.
 In addition to saving time, the tools will help you be more organized and avoid confusion that often occurs when you have to switch between the sites.

-This article is intended to explore most popular ways to manage multiple sites on WordPress.
+This article is intended to explore the most popular ways to manage multiple sites in WordPress development.
 We’ll highlight the difference between all the management options and look into concrete tools and solutions.

 4 ways to manage multiple WordPress sites

 1. Third-party services

 These are services outside the WordPress platform.
 They are easy to use, take seconds to set up and have a great user interface.
 The main advantage of such services is that it doesn’t take much time to link up all the WordPress sites to the service.
 Also, some of the services have premium versions with a list of additional features.

 Plugins are standard WordPress feature so it’s only fair to assume there will be tons of plugins to help you manage multiple WordPress sites.
 The only difference between plugins and third-party services is the setup process.
 Plugins usually take more time to set up and require coding skill in some instances.
 However, plugins have one important advantage – they are usually cheaper and you only pay a one-time fee for a license.

 Unlike third-party services, plugins require installation on all WordPress sites – only then you can link them to the main dashboard, so there is an additional step in the setup process.